Ouest-France/cdp/README.md

     --preview                                                  Run issues mode (Preview).
     --publish                                                  Run publish mode (Analyse).
     --put=<file>                                               Put file to artifactory.
-    --release-project-branch-name                              Force the release to be created with the project branch name.
+    --release-custom-name=<release_name>                       Force to use custom Helm release name --release-project-branch-name                              Force the release to be created with the project branch name.
     --release-project-env-name                                 Force the release to be created with the job env name.define in gitlab
     --sast                                                     Static Application Security Testing mode.